harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 >Functions are external by default. `extern` keyword is not necessary for forward declaration.

 ## Avoid non-const global variables
-- Although non-const global variables seem useful to beginner programmers, non-const global variables spell disaster for experienced programmers.
+- Although non-const global variables seem useful at first, it's best to avoid it as it becomes a huge problem later on.

 ### Everything everywhere all at once
 - The problem with non-const global variables is that they can be accessed by everything, everywhere, and all at once; which makes the program's state unpredictable.